Category: Telehealth Trends

 AI and Preventive Care: New Solutions for More Effective Prevention

-Preventive care is a pillar of values-based care and a critical element of patient-centered virtual care solutions.
+Preventive care is a pillar of value-based care and a critical element of patient-centered virtual care solutions.
 Preventive medicine helps patients avoid the onset of illness, slows disease progression, and reduces the chance of developing severe complications.

 Preventive interventions reduce unnecessary testing, treatments, and procedures.
 Interventions involving collaboration between patients, providers, and care management teams can reduce the risk of hospital readmission.
 Such interventions offer measurable cost savings for hospitals by eliminating readmission fines for Medicare patients.